auraphp/aura.di/README.md

 ## Dependencies

-This package requires PHP 7.2 or later.
+This package requires PHP 8.0 or later.
 We recommend using the latest available version of PHP as a matter of principle.
-If you are interested in using this package for older PHP versions, use version 3.x for PHP 5.5+.
+If you are interested in using this package for older PHP versions, use version 4.x for PHP 7.2+ or version 3.x for PHP 5.5+.

 Aura library packages may sometimes depend on external interfaces, but never on external implementations.
 This allows compliance with community standards